sirius90/ngApplication/README.md

-// Created using Microsoft Visual Studio Professional 2019 acquired through a MSDN Professional license.
+// Created using Microsoft Visual Studio Professional 2019.

-// Not published to Azure App Service Subcription.
+# Not published to Azure App Service Subcription.

-// This repository was created in part of an interview code test.
+// This repository was created in part of an interview code test for UTIMCO who provided the malformed JSON object hastily pasted in an email.